NIA-Java-2020-22/getting-started-with-git/README.md

 >>>>>>>>Task 2 - Go and sign up for repl.it using your school email address.

 >> confirm here that you have managed to sign up, and push the changes to the git repo again, to update this file.

+This is an additional change for testing.
+No action required